Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften: Reception in the media

 Actions of the GWUP are regularly featured in editor's pieces of the Germanophone mass media.
 For example, the psi tests of the GWUP and the 2004 One Million Dollar Challenge were presented in the WDR programme Quarks & Co, amongst others.
 Especially immediately before and during the conference, daily newspapers and online media report on the topics and backgrounds.
-GWUP members are often invited as experts on television shows about subjects with which the organisation is concerned, for example, Heinz Oberhummer on the topic „Wieviel Unvernunft verträgt die Wissenschaft?“ ("How much irrationality can science tolerate?") in the Servus TV programme Talk im Hangar-7, Amardeo Sarma was a guest in the ARD programme Menschen bei Maischberger about „Seher und Propheten“ ("Clairvoyants and Prophets"), Klaus Schmeh at the clairvoyance casting in the RTL programme Punkt 12, Bernd Harder in the SWR programme Menschen der Woche about the "end of the world" predictions concerning 2012.
+GWUP members are often invited as experts on television shows about subjects with which the organisation is concerned, for example, Heinz Oberhummer on the topic "Wieviel Unvernunft verträgt die Wissenschaft?" ("How much irrationality can science tolerate?") in the Servus TV programme Talk im Hangar-7, Amardeo Sarma was a guest in the ARD programme Menschen bei Maischberger about "Seher und Propheten" ("Clairvoyants and Prophets"), Klaus Schmeh at the clairvoyance casting in the RTL programme Punkt 12, Bernd Harder in the SWR programme Menschen der Woche about the "end of the world" predictions concerning 2012.

 In 2008, a television documentary about the GWUP's psi tests was shown.
-The film aired on several television stations within German-speaking Europe under the title „Alles fauler Zauber!?
-Das Übersinnliche auf dem Prüfstand“ ("All Mumbo-Jumbo!?
+The film aired on several television stations within German-speaking Europe under the title "Alles fauler Zauber!?
+Das Übersinnliche auf dem Prüfstand" ("All Mumbo-Jumbo!?
 The Paranormal Put To The Test").
 The Bayerischer Rundfunk reported on the psi tests of 2011 in their television programme Vor Ort – Die Reportage.
 The Mitteldeutscher Rundfunk reported on the 2012 psi tests.

 Criticism

 The GWUP faces criticism from the sociologist Edgar Wunder, who has been a founding member.
 He criticises that the GWUP scarcely investigates paranormal claims and instead primarily promotes a naturalistic worldview.
 He ascribes the GWUP of prejudiced thinking in "ingroup-outgroup" dichotomies.
-GWUP's chairman Amardeo Sarma states his position in an interview.
+In a 2014 interview, GWUP chairman Amardeo Sarma stated his position which included the statement that all valid internal and external criticism are and will continue to be addressed.